 Linda Dano Heart Award

-The Linda Dano Heart Award is presented to a celebrity who has demonstrated the highest commitment to the betterment of the lives of at-risk populations, particularly those with intellectual/developmental disabilities and/or children and youth.
+The Linda Dano Heart Award is presented to a celebrity who has demonstrated the highest commitment to the betterment of the lives of the New York community.

 HeartShare Human Services of New York 12 MetroTech Center, Floor 29 Brooklyn, NY 11201 Tel: 718-422-4200 www.heartshare.org